CartoDB/carto-selfhosted-helm/customizations/README.md

 So we recommend to use external databases, preferible managed database by your provider, with backups, high availability, etc.

 ### Configure your own postgres
-CARTO self-hosted require a Postges (13+) to work.
+CARTO self-hosted require a Postges (version 13+) to work.
 In that Postgres, CARTO stores some metadata and also the credentials of the external connections configured by the CARTO self-hosted users.

 ⚠️ That Postgres has nothing to do with the connections that the user configures in the CARTO workspace since it stores the metadata of the entire CARTO self-hosted. ⚠️